 All CAN divisions are working on moving toward telephone or online interactions that currently take place in person/in our offices.
 Many of these interactions already occur electronically.
 For those that do not, we are investigating and actively working on making those changes.

-Each CAN division has instituted a telecommuting option for their employees beginning on Monday March 16th.
-Limited staff will be in City offices.
+Each CAN division has instituted a telecommuting option for their employees, and limited staff will be in City offices.
+The City & County Building is also closed to the public at this time, save for scheduled appointments.
+Please note that masks are required to be worn at all times while in City facilities.
 Please keep that in mind when planning to visit our offices.
-We encourage all constituents to reach us via phone or email for your health safety and ours.
-Many teams will split up, taking alternating days/weeks of telecommuting to allow only necessary staff to be in the office.
+We encourage all constituents to reach us via phone or email to protect your health and safety and the health and safety of our staff.
 A list of CAN divisions can be found here.

 CAN DIVISION INFORMATION

 Below is information on individual CAN divisions.
 As our divisions update their operations, we will update the information below.

 Real Estate Services